HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-Within WordPress, users often make use of a “page builder” that sits as a layer on top of WordPress and provides an interface for content management.
-This year, with Wappalyzer’s detection methods improving, we looked at page builder adoption.
+Within WordPress, users often make use of a "page builder" that sits as a layer on top of WordPress and provides an interface for content management.
+This year, with Wappalyzer's detection methods improving, we looked at page builder adoption.
 We discovered that of the WordPress sites attributed to a page builder (approximately 34% of all WordPress sites in our dataset), Elementor and WP Bakery are the clear winners, with Divi, SiteOrigin, and Oxygen trailing behind.

 As we see it today, page builders exert significant influence on the performance of a site, and historically have been anecdotal indicators of poor performance.
-As one example, our dataset indicates that it’s not uncommon for websites to have multiple page builders installed, adding a significant increase to the resources loaded by a site.
+As one example, our dataset indicates that it's not uncommon for websites to have multiple page builders installed, adding a significant increase to the resources loaded by a site.

-Now that we’re tracking page builder data, we’ll have the opportunity in future editions to evaluate year over year changes in page builder adoption and look for connections in those changes to the overall performance of WordPress as a CMS.
+Now that we're tracking page builder data, we'll have the opportunity in future editions to evaluate year over year changes in page builder adoption and look for connections in those changes to the overall performance of WordPress as a CMS.

 ## CMS user experience